 Areas of Study

-The Department of Special Education offers master's degrees in three areas of specialization: autism and developmental disabilities; early childhood special education; and high incidence disabilities.
-The doctoral degree is offered in four areas of specialization: autism and developmental disabilities; early childhood special education; high incidence disabilities; and equity and diversity in special education.
+The Department of Special Education offers master's degrees in two areas of specialization: autism and developmental disabilities; and early childhood special education.
+The doctoral degree is offered in four areas of specialization: autism and developmental disabilities; early childhood special education; learning disabilities and behavioral disorders; and equity and diversity in special education.
 Graduate study prepares students for leadership roles in fields that serve children, youth, adults with disabilities, and their families.
-Students may also complete coursework to fulfill requirements for a post-baccalaureate special education teaching certificate, or for certification as a behavior analyst.
+Students may also complete coursework to fulfill requirements for certification as a behavior analyst.
 Although there is considerable overlap between degree and certification requirements, additional courses beyond the degree plan are usually necessary.

 Master’s degree program.
-The master’s degree prepares students to provide behavior analysis, special education, or rehabilitation counseling services to individuals with disabilities and their families.
-Through coursework and field-based experiences, students acquire knowledge and skills in the areas of disabilities, advocacy, collaboration, instruction and assessment, and professional standards of legal and ethical practice, and in the sociocultural, linguistic, economic, and technological contexts in which services are provided.
+The master’s degree prepares students to provide behavior analysis, or special education services to individuals with disabilities and their families.
+Through coursework and field-based experiences, students acquire knowledge and skills in the areas of disabilities, advocacy, collaboration, instruction and assessment, and professional standards of legal and ethical practice, and in the socio-cultural, linguistic, economic, and technological contexts in which services are provided.

 Areas of Specialization

 Autism and developmental disabilities provides opportunities for students to develop skills in designing, implementing, and evaluating educational interventions for people with autism and developmental disabilities.

 Early childhood special education focuses on the development of early intervention programs for children from birth through six years of age, reflecting a family-centered philosophy and application of the most recent theoretical concepts in natural and inclusive settings.